First Move · USII Daily ·

 What others are saying

 The Soufan Center.
-Irrespective of whether a deal is reached to end the ongoing U.S.-Israeli war against Iran, it seems likely that Tehran will continue to cultivate a network of proxy groups, including terrorist organizations, criminal entities, and so-called 'disposable agents' both in the Middle East and abroad.
+Irrespective of whether a deal is reached to end the ongoing U.S.-Israeli war against Iran, Tehran will likely continue to cultivate a network of proxy groups, viewing it as strategic depth.

 What we’ll be watching